 The Reasons Babies Experience the Moro Reflex

-The Moro Reflex isn't usually random even if it may appear that way to you.
+The Moro reflex isn't usually random even if it may appear that way to you.
 When your baby goes through this, something has caused them to feel as if they are falling.
-The reason they throw out their arms is as to try to "catch" themselves - just as you would if you were falling.
+The reason they throw out their arms is as if to try to "catch" themselves - just as you would if you were falling.

-These are factors that may trigger your newborn's Moro Reflex:
+These are factors that may trigger your newborn's Moro reflex:

 - bright lights